gabrielaliera/gabrielaliera.github.io/content/projects/aws-ec2.md

 ---
-title: "AWS-EC2- Building Infrastructure for Basic Website|"
+title: "AWS-EC2- Building Infrastructure for Basic Website"
 description: "Can computers really understand the human face?"
 dateString: May 2020
 draft: false